 an open cut or sore

 The skin on the scalp is already more sensitive than elsewhere on your body.
 If you experience any discomfort, swelling, or irritation, stop and rinse.
 Exfoliation may not be for you.
-Avoid exposing your scalp to direct sunlight after exfoliating and wear a hat or a sunscreen formulated for the scalp and hair.
+After you have scrubbed your scalp with our scalp exfoliant, avoid direct sunlight.
+We recommend wearing a hat or using a sunscreen that is specially formulated for your hair and your scalp.

 Selecting a scalp exfoliant

-Next, determine which type of scalp exfoliant is best for you: a physical or chemical exfoliant.
+Next, you need to determine the best type of scalp exfoliant for your scalp type: physical exfoliant or chemical exfoliant.

-Physical exfoliants use small grains to dislodge buildup on the scalp.
+A physical exfoliant dislodges scalp buildup.
+Small particles physically remove silicone and other product buildup on our scalp.
 However, be absolutely sure to use your gentlest scrubbing motions, whether using a scalp brush or your fingertips, to avoid damaging the skin.

-Chemical exfoliants, on the other hand, remove debris without having to massage or scrub.
+Chemical exfoliants do not require scrubbing or massaging to remove buildup.
+Instead, these exfoliants remove debris on their own.
 Naturally exfoliating acids and enzymes do the work for you, but if you’re chemically sensitive, you might want to avoid commercial products and make your own with ingredients you’re sure you can tolerate.

-Those with an oily scalp may benefit from ingredients such as charcoal or kaolin clay to absorb excess oil, while those with more buildup may choose sugar or sea salt.
+Those with an oily scalp may benefit from ingredients such as charcoal or kaolin clay.
+These ingredients can absorb excess oil.
+Sugar and sea salt are a better alternative for people with product buildup.
 If you have a dry scalp, use moisturizing coconut, argan, or jojoba oil as a base to mix your granules of choice into.
 Try selecting your scalp scrub by your hair type.

 Thick hair & oily scalp

-If you have thick hair and an oily scalp, chances are you're prone to some buildup.
+If you have thick hair with an oily scalp, then you most likely have excess buildup.
 Go for a scrub, especially if you wash your hair less frequently than average or you co-wash.
 Sometimes, a gentle wash just won't cut it.

 Fine hair & sensitive scalp

-Sensitive scalps and finer strands may be better off with a gentle, chemical exfoliant from time to time, but you might want to stick to a clarifying shampoo and call it a day or incorporate a gentle scalp exfoliant every other week.
+Sensitive scalps and finer strands may be better off with a gentle, chemical exfoliant from time to time, but you also might want to try clarifying shampoo first.
+Clarifying shampoo is gentler on your scalp and hair, but won’t remove as much buildup.
+If you frequently use hair products, try to incorporate a gentle scalp exfoliant every other week.

 If you regularly exfoliate your face, you know your skin better than anybody, and how sensitive it is, how often you can exfoliate, or do a peel.
 Be just as conscious when it comes to your scalp as you would your face.